daniellauding/vromm-storybooks/USAGE.md

    - Use `--legacy-peer-deps` flag: `npm install @daniellauding/vromm-design-system --legacy-peer-deps`

 3. **Styles not working in web**
-   - Make sure to import the CSS: `import '@daniellauding/vromm-design-system/dist/styles.css'`
+   - Update to version 1.0.1 or later: `npm update @daniellauding/vromm-design-system`
+   - CSS is now automatically bundled - no separate import needed!

 4. **Colors not updating**
    - Check your CSS custom properties are properly defined